gavinlyonsrepo/cylon/README.md

 This Path can be overwritten by environmental variable see next section.
 * SETTINGS:
 "DestinationX" is the path for backups.
-"gdrivedestX" is remote google drive directory file ID (see gdrive readme for setup and how to get file id numbers) and "gdriveSourceX" is the local directory source.
 "rsyncsource" and "rsyncdest" provide the source and destination paths for rsync option in backup menu.
 "myccfile" is a setting for ccrypt utility,